 Jumbo Bakery Style Meyer Lemon Crumb Muffins with Meyer Lemon Curd.
 All the Meyer lemony goodness in one, giant muffin.
-Well, six giant muffins.
+Six jumbo lemon muffins.

 Its been a while since I have made muffins for my blog.
-Like.
-A long while.
-Not sure why.
 I make muffins once in a while at home, they usually get eaten up before I get a chance to photo them.
 Since I am still knee-deep in Meyer lemons over here I figured why not make lemon crumb muffins.
 Jumbo bakery style ones at that.

 When I was a kid we would go to a market and deli called Pierre Lafond to get giant muffins for an after school treat.
 I would either get black bottom cupcakes ( so retro!) or these giant lemon curd filled crumb muffins.
 They tasted like lemon meringue pie in muffin form.